-5 Tricks to Make Your Home Feel More Relaxing
+How to Make Your Home Feel More Relaxing with 5 Simple Tricks

 The office.
 The gym.
 The WholeFoods parking lot on Sunday afternoon.
 Not every place in your life has to be a beacon of relaxation—but your home sure as heck should be.
-If your place has become more stress-inducing than serene, consider these five guiding principles for interior zen.
+If your place has become more stress-inducing than serene, consider these five guiding principles for making your home feel more relaxing.

 We’re not talking about the soapsuds variety—we’re talking a spiritual cleanse.
 We know it sounds a tad woo-woo, but experts swear by tactics like meditating on your space and burning elements like sage to clear away heavy energy.
 (At the very least, it makes your home smell nice and offers a soothing practice.
 Check out our seven-step home-cleansing guide, courtesy of natural healing guru Michael Sandoval.)